JAE ALEXANDER | MUSICAL DIRECTOR & SUPERVISOR | CONDUCTOR

 West End credits include: Privates on Parade (Noel Coward Theatre), South Pacific (Barbican) Fiddler On The Roof (Savoy Theatre), Guys And Dolls (Piccadilly Theatre), Grand Hotel (Donmar Warehouse), Disney's Beauty And The Beast (Dominion Theatre), Oliver!
 (London Palladium), Crazy For You (Prince Edward Theatre), The Hunting Of The Snark (Prince Edward Theatre), Cats (New London Theatre), Follies (Shaftesbury Theatre), The Mystery Of Edwin Drood (Savoy Theatre), West Side Story ( Her Majesty’s Theatre).

-Whilst consistently working in the West End, Jae has also recorded numerous television programmes for BBC Wales and S4C, including three series of Codi’r To (Raise The Roof), two series of Peter Carrie Unmasked, Mardi Gras and Ar Gamera.
+Whilst consistently working in the West End, Jae has also been Musical Director on numerous television programmes for BBC Wales and S4C, including three series of Codi’r To (Raise The Roof), two series of Peter Karrie Unmasked, Mardi Gras and Ar Gamera.
 For the BBC, Jae has recorded The Magic Of The Musicals, The Gerswin Centennial Concert at the Royal Albert Hall and conducted on many Royal Variety performances with West End Musicals.

 Jae has also worked as musical director on numerous Last Night Of The Proms spectacular concerts.
 These have seen him conducting across the country and working with some of the most famous orchestras in the world, including the Royal Philharmonic, the Philharmonia, the City Of Birmingham Symphony Orchestra, Welsh National Opera, English National Opera, English National Orchestra of which he is Principal Conductor, The Bangkok Symphony, The Istanbul Symphony and the Wren Orchestra.
 At these events Jae has accompanied international stars such as Sarah Walker, Julian Lloyd Webber, Sarah Brightman and Sir Willard White.
 Jae had the privilege of conducting the Queen's Diamond Jubilee concert with Russell Watson at The Royal Albert Hall with the RPCO.